-There has long been speculation that viral infection may cause dopamine responsive Parkinson’s disease — at least in a subset of patients.
+There has long been speculation that viral infection may cause A chemical messenger (neurotransmitter) that regulates movement and emotions. responsive Parkinson’s disease — at least in a subset of patients.
 The most famous case examples were depicted in the 1990 movie Awakenings starring Robin Williams and Robert De Niro (based on Oliver Sacks’ 1973 memoir) where Parkinsonian patients (presumed to have been suffering from a viral flu or sleeping sickness) awaken when exposed to dopamine.
 Though more common viruses have been considered as potential Parkinson’s disease triggers, there has been a lack of evidence to support this notion.
 Tsai and colleagues recently studied hepatitis C virus (HCV) infection as a potential risk factor for the later development of Parkinson’s disease.
 In this month’s What’s Hot column we will explore this potential association.

 Tsai acquired data from the Taiwan National Health Insurance Research Database.
 The data was drawn from a ten-year period and included 49,967 patients with viral hepatitis (hepatitis B, hepatitis C, or both B and C co-infection) and 199,868 patients without hepatitis.
 The authors reported an association between HCV and the later development of Parkinson’s disease.
 There was not a clear association with the other forms of hepatitis.
 The authors adjusted the data to be sure age, sex, and other medical diseases did not influence the results.
 They concluded that in this Taiwanese cohort, HCV infection increased the risk of later developing Parkinson’s disease.